Anding/N.I.G.E.-Machine/README.txt

 Possible next steps
 ===================

 * The file "\Resources\NIGE Machine EuroFORTH 2012.pdf" is a copy of the academic paper presented at EuroFORTH 2012 at Exeter College, Oxford.
-It contains a reasonably detailed explanation of the N.I.G.E.
-Machine with an example application, and is a good starting point for further review.
+It contains a fairly detailed explanation of the N.I.G.E.
+Machine with an example application for further review.

 * It is very much hoped that the N.I.G.E.
 Machine will find uses in its intended application of supporting the prototyping and use of experimental scientific hardware.
-If this applies to you, your initiative and contact will be warmly welcomed.
+If this applies to you, your initiative and contact would be warmly welcomed.
 In fact it may be possible to work together to configure the N.I.G.E.
 Machine for your intended application.

 * The project is under constant development.
 You are invited and encouraged to contribute!
 The preferred collaboration model via Github is a small team using the Shared Repository model rather than ad-hoc Fork and Pull (<https://help.github.com/articles/using-pull-requests>).